 The Outspoken Oppa Videos

 Videos are the best way to get a message across.
 While still photos can reinforce emotions, videos allow the observer to experience a new realm of perspectives.
 Video journalism allows us to explore and spread multiple viewpoints even if we disagree with them.
+It provides an inside look into various discoveries or important aspects within our society.

 On October 15, 2020, The Outspoken Oppa team interviewed Caroline Anderson, a candidate for the LCUSD School Board.
 According to her website, for six years, Ms. Anderson served as Director of the La Cañada Flintridge Educational Foundation, including one year as President.
 She is currently serving as the Executive Vice President on the Executive Board of the La Cañada Council PTA and is the PTA President at Palm Crest Elementary School.